fooSynaptic/transfromer_NN_Block/README.md

 # transfromer_NN_Block
 We are doing this to implemented transformer as a neural network building block to overcome several task in NLP research, this rep follow the implementation if [Attention Is All You Need](https://arxiv.org/abs/1706.03762).

-This rep fullfilled two tasks:
+This rep achieved three tasks:
-- The seq2seq text generation, we try to implemented transformer in a conventional problem in NLP-Words segment(Chinese).
+- The seq2seq text generation, we try to implemented transformer in a conventional problem in NLP - Words segmentation(Chinese).
-- The NMT problem track on zh-en machine translation.
+- The NMT problem track on Chinese-English machine translation.
 - The text feature encode architecture for classfication.